Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 Next we make a nice wrapper around the `Sieve`.
 A [context manager][cm] is used to make sure that resources get initialized at the start of the `with` block, then they're freed again upon leaving it.
-This means that even if my code throws an exception the `Sieve` destructor will still get called.
+This means that even if an is thrown, the `Sieve` destructor will still get called.

 ```python
 class Sieve: